Feds say Foxboro teacher's sex tape was secretly-recorded consensual sexual encounter

 Davis would have to continue counseling for anxiety and depression, and guns that are in his father’s house in Kansas would have to be removed, Hennessy said.

-The magistrate judge also wanted to prohibit Davis’ access to the internet.
-Olson said Davis’ father and stepmother could have their devices password protected.
+The magistrate judge also wanted to prohibit Davis’s access to the internet.
+Olson said Davis’s father and stepmother could have their devices password protected.